5 August 2017

 The Cambridge Summer College is a two week university preparation programme in the beautiful city of Cambridge.
-Participants on this programme will live and study at Peterhouse, Cambridge and select two subjects (one of which can be History!) to explore in depth for the duration of the course.
+Participants on this programme will live and study at Clare College, Cambridge and select two subjects (one of which can be History!) to explore in depth for the duration of the course.

 The History course provides students with an introduction to the ideas that shaped the formation of the modern world, focusing on developments in the late eighteenth, nineteenth, and early twentieth centuries.